 In traditional Sync Mode assignments, Peerceptiv will enforce a common deadline for each phase of the assignment.
 Students will access the Peerceptiv platform on their own time, but they must adhere to the same deadlines for the submission, reviewing, and feedback phases.
 There is an inherent workflow in which all students must submit before the submission deadline, then all students can review until the reviewing deadline, and when the reviewing deadline passes, then all students are able to begin doing feedback.
 The Peerceptiv algorithm uses the reviewing information to generate reviewing accuracy and helpfulness grades for each student, which are incorporated into the overall grade.
 When the assignment is finished, all students receive their grades at the same time, usually when released by the instructor.
-Sync mode works well at any class size or scale.
+Sync mode works well with any class size or scale.

 Async Mode assignments allow students to move through the assignment at their own pace, and the instructor can choose to set a final deadline, phase deadlines, or have no deadline at all.
 As soon as students submit they can begin reviewing their peers' work and providing feedback to their reviewers.
 Once a student has completed all the required assignment tasks, they will get their results.
 If they aren't satisfied with their results, they can re-submit and repeat the reviewing process.
 Students get their grades as they finish, and the grades are simply based on their peer reviews, not incorporating their reviewing accuracy and helpfulness.
 Async mode either works best with courses of 100 students or more so that there is plenty of volume to move students through the assignment tasks, or in other situations where students are moving quickly through the process, such as a short timeframe or as a live in-class activity.

-Which Mode is right for you?
+Which mode is right for you?